-Enhancement of Shareholder Value

-value are becoming more important along with the introduction of stewardship codes by the National Pension Service and domestic institutions, and the expansion of shareholder rights.
+Enhancement of Shareholder Value Companies' endeavors to enhance shareholder value are becoming more important along with the introduction of stewardship codes by the National Pension Service and domestic institutions, and the expansion of shareholder rights.
 Recent shareholder value increases include maximizing the value of the company from a long-term perspective and returns to shareholders based on solid financial performance, as well as ensuring that shareholders, including minority shareholders, are fully informed and communicated about the performance of the company's management and key decision-making agenda, and that freedom and convenience of exercising their voting rights are guaranteed.